 3. Power Drills: Knee Tuck Jumps

 Knee tuck jumps are great because first and foremost you don’t need any equipment to do them.
 Additionally knee tuck jumps are a powerful plyometric for developing leg power.
-Once again the name of the game is force production and like the kettlebell swings the knee tuck jump certainly provides that trait for you to elevate your kicking for MMA and Combat performance.
+Once again the name of the game is force production.
+Like the kettlebell swings the knee tuck jump provides that trait for you to elevate your kicking for MMA performance.

 By integrating these into your training you will hone your ability to pull your knees up as you perform the tuck portion of the jump.
-This knee lifting produces knee drive and knee drive is produced from developing both power in the legs and in the core muscles.
-This essentially makes up your command center in terms of enabling you to produce some powerful kicks.
+This knee lifting produces knee drive.
+This is because your knee drive is produced from developing both power in your legs and in your core muscles.
+This is essentially what makes up your command center in terms of enabling you to produce some powerful kicks.

-Stand with your feet at shoulder distance apart.
-From here jump off the ground pulling your knees up towards your chest until your thighs are at least parallel to the ground.
+Stand with your feet at shoulder distance apart so that you create a good base of support.
+Consequently you want to jump off the ground pulling your knees up towards your chest because your thighs should be parallel to the ground.

-As you land make sure to do so softly as if you’re landing on a glass surface to minimize compressive forces on your joints and then immediately recoil off the ground to perform a subsequent jump.
+As you land make sure to do so softly as your joint health is first priority.
+You can do this by imagining that you’re landing on a glass surface to minimize compressive forces on your joints.
+After this you want to immediately recoil off the ground to perform a subsequent jump.
 Use your arms to propel your body with each jump as I demonstrate in the video.

 Make sure that you perform the knee tuck jumps on a somewhat pliable surface.
-Perform 3 sets of 10 to 15 repetitions on your speed and plyometric days.
-Try to limit these by including them into your training once every three weeks.
+Perform 3 sets of 7 to 10 repetitions on your speed and plyometric days.
+So try to limit these by including them into your training once every three weeks.
 Only perform these if you are proficient at performing jump rope, sprinting, and box jumps.

 The Takeaway From These Power Drills

-By intelligently incorporating these strength and power drills into your MMA and Combat training schedule you’ll notice a significant difference in your kicking speed and power.
-Cross training strength allows you to fill the gaps in your training that you can’t otherwise fill just from practicing your sport.
+Incorporate these strength and power drills into your MMA training schedule.
+I guarantee you’ll notice a significant difference in your kicking speed and power.
+Cross training strength allows you to fill the gaps in your training.

 What other kettlebell movements are you using?